Manasvii27/CodeClause_Churn-Prediction-in-Telecom-Industry-using-Logistic-Regression_ManasviRally/README.md

 13. Created a logistic regression model using LogisticRegression from scikit-learn.
 14. Fit the logistic regression model on the training data.
 15. Predicted the churn values for the test set.
-16. Evaluated the model's performance using accuracy, precision, weights.
+16. Evaluated the model's performance using accuracy, precision, weights and visualized the correlations.